FlexShopper/terraform-aws-transfer/README.md

 # AWS SFTP and FTPS Transfer-family Terraform module

-Terraform module which creates SFTP and FTPS Transfer-family resources on AWS.
+Terraform module which creates SFTP Transfer-family resources on AWS.

 These types of resources are supported: